-Rear-facing child restraint system:

-Never put a rear-facing child restraint

-system on the front passenger seat

-with the passenger airbag manual onoff switch in the "ON" position.
-In

-the event of an accident, the force of

-the rapid inflation of the front passenger airbag can cause death or serious injury to the child.
+Rear-facing child restraint system: Never install a rear-facing child restraint system on the front passenger seat with the passenger airbag manual on-off switch in the "ON" position.
+In the event of an accident, the force of the rapid inflation of the front passenger airbag can cause death or serious injury to the child.